Totallynotmwa/My-portfolio-website/README.md

 # My-portfolio-website
 Portfolio websites with links
-Built with astro hosted by vercel
+Built with astro and [Omg.lol demo page][(https://pages.github.com/](https://github.com/Totallynotmwa/omg.lol-live-demo) and hosted by vercel
 # How to deploy website?
 Just how astro/npm does it
+as you can see am pretty lazy